xiaodaigh/PkgVersionHelper.jl/README.md

 ### Why?

-CompatHelper.jl is great but sometimes you are not able to upgrade your packages right away and often you are often left wondering?
-Do I have the latest dependencies?
+CompatHelper.jl is great but sometimes you are not able to upgrade your packages right away and often you are often left wondering "Do I have the latest dependencies?"
 I am often in such a spot so I've decided to gather [the answers on StackOverflow](https://stackoverflow.com/questions/62667741/julia-is-there-a-way-to-find-the-latest-possible-version-number-of-a-package) and make a simple package.

 Thanks to the wonderful @bkamins for helping me with my query.